 Community Partnership

 For almost 110 years, Idaho Power has demonstrated a deep commitment to community partnerships.
-Expanding the Bennett Mountain Power Plant would yield additional tax revenue for the city and county.
 Construction would boost local businesses by bringing skilled trade professionals to the area.
 Idaho Power expects to hire several permanent employees to help operate both this expanded power plant and others in the area.

 Schedule